Complexity Lab (2015-2016)

 Photograph of ‘Pendulum’ installation by William Forsythe, Copenhagen 2015.

-The Complexity Lab was launched in July 2015.
-It ran for one year developing advanced sound designs exclusively for Kyma.
-We focussed on one of the most powerful areas of Kyma – the algorithmic construction of complex signal flows using Replicators, Scripts and Frames.
+The Complexity Lab was a subscription-only development lab launched in July 2015.
+It ran for one year publishing advanced Kyma sound designs exclusively for subscribers.
+We focused on one of the most powerful areas of Kyma – the algorithmic construction of complex signal flows using Replicators, Scripts and Frames.
 During one year of sustained research and development, we published over 230 Kyma Sounds, source code and samples ranging from complex noise generators to advanced swarm simulations, only available exclusively to our subscribers.

 Over 300MB of source samples, code and Kyma examples.
+All the Sounds are designed to play on both Paca and Pacarana machines.
 Check out the manual to find out more details about the exact content.

 Constructor Scripts and parameterised replications show the power of the ?VoiceNumber variable.